Phoenix Marketcity (Pune)

 Phoenix Marketcity is a shopping mall developed by Phoenix Mills Limited, located in Pune, Maharashtra.
 It was opened in June 2011 and is one of the largest malls in India, with a retail area of 1.19 million square feet.
 It is located in the Vimannagar area of Pune.

-Phoenix Marketcity has five floors of retail space and several features such as a retail zone, a food court with fine dining restaurants and quick service restaurants and a nine-screen PVR Cinemas.

 Location

-Phoenix Marketcity Pune is located in Viman Nagar, an area in the East of Pune with connectivity to the city, to the airport, the railway station and the upcoming Ramwadi metro station which barely 0.3 km from the mall.
+Phoenix Marketcity Pune is located in Viman Nagar, an area in the East of Pune with connectivity to the city, to the airport, the railway station and the upcoming Ramwadi metro station which is barely 0.3 km from the mall.

 Size and outlets

 Phoenix Marketcity Pune has a total gross leasable area of 1.19 Million sq. ft.
-It is a multi-level building with more than 350 retail outlets, more than 2500 parking spaces, over 50 restaurants and cafés, 40 luxury stores and 50 flagship stores.
+It is a multi-level building.